vanhoangkha/Nova-Act-sample/README.md

 `act()` takes a natural language prompt from the user and will actuate on the browser window on behalf of the user to achieve the goal.
 Arguments:

 * `max_steps` (int): Configure the maximum number of steps (browser actuations) `act()` will take before giving up on the task.
 Use this to make sure the agent doesn't get stuck forever trying different paths.
 Default is 30.
+* `timeout` (int): Number of seconds timeout for the entire act call.
+Prefer using `max_steps` as time per step can vary based on model server load and website latency.

 Returns an `ActResult`.